 What is Capitalism?

 Capitalism is an economic system that allows for and encourages the private ownership of businesses that operate to generate profit.
-Also known as the market system, capitalism is characterized by private land ownership rights, competitive markets, the stable rule of law, freely operating capital markets, low corruption, a price discovery process, and competitive markets.
+Also known as the market system, capitalism is characterized by private land ownership rights, competitive markets, the stable rule of law, freely operating capital markets, low corruption, and a price discovery process.
 In other words, it is the opposite of communism, in which the means of production are owned by and controlled by the government.

 Want to understand the concept quickly?
-Below is a bullet point let of the key characteristics of capitalistic systems:
+Below is a bullet point list of the key characteristics of capitalistic systems:

 - Means of production are privately owned